M-Media-Group/Laravel-Class-Controller/README.md

 ### `postClassSetup(): void`
 Method that runs after the class is instantiated.
 [See: further setting up the class after instantiation](#further-setting-up-the-class-after-instantiation).

-### `getValidatedData($methodName): array`
+### `getValidatedData($className, $methodName): array`
-Method that takes the name of a method in the instantiated class, looks through the method parameters, generates a Laravel validation instance and validates it using Laravel rules.
+Method that takes the name of a method and a class, looks through the method parameters, generates a Laravel validation instance and validates it using Laravel rules.
 Returns an array of valid data, or throws a [`ValidationException`](#validation-exceptions) if there is a validation error.
 [See: validation](#validation).

 ### `class(): object`
 Get an instance of the inherited class.
 The actual instance of the class, already instantiated.